There are five deliverables that you must complete during your field experience.

 At the end of the semester, you must write a 6-10 page (double-spaced) reflective paper about your field experience.
 This paper can be a broad-brushstroke overview of your entire field experience, or it can focus in depth on one or a few specific learning outcomes or tasks.
 The focus must be negotiated between you and your faculty supervisor.

 The reflective paper should be framed in terms of your learning objectives.
-This paper should answer -- at least implicitly -- the four questions from your learning contract, as well as addressing how that learning intersects or interacts with your other learning in the SILS program.
 One possible model for the reflective paper is to frame it as a feature article for Library Journal.
 These articles are reasonably reflective, about the right length, and generally draw on relevant literature.

 The reflective paper should have a brief bibliography of approximately 6-10 readings.
 However, the reflective paper should not be original research.
 Rather, your reflections should be grounded in the professional literature.
 When writing about what you learned, the criteria for evaluating that learning, how that learning fits in with your course of study and career aspirations, etc., you should refer to the professional literature about the aspects of the practice in which you are involved: skills and competencies required to do that job, best practices, how the job may be changing, etc.

 After you have completed your 135 hours at your site, the Career Services Coordinator will send your site supervisor the Site Supervisor Field Experience Evaluation.
 This form will evaluate how well you have reached your learning objectives.
 After your site supervisor has responded, there is a section for their comments and their signature.
 You will then receive the evaluation, and have a chance to comment and sign.
 The evaluation then gets to your faculty supervisor who, after reading your reflection paper, will assign your P/F grade.